5gmeta/5gmeta/CONTRIBUTING.md

 Once your PR is merged, your contributions will be publicly visible on the repository.

-This contributing guideline are based on this Github docs contributing guideline: https://github.com/github/docs/contribute
+This contributing guideline is based on this Github docs contributing guideline: https://github.com/github/docs/contribute